Real-Life Lessons on The F-word

 It's not in an abstract way.
 It's concrete.
 As in, I have proof that faith is a real thing.

 Talking about faith means I talk about my future.
 How I see my life transpiring.
 How I envision my life.
-I've seen some things that I've prayed about come to be: I left my job, I've written five books, I've finally fallen in love again, I've got great relationships.
+I've seen some things that I've prayed about come to be: I left my job, I've published four books (updated July 2019), I've finally fallen in love again - and let it go on healthy terms (updated).
+I've got great relationships.
 I've met like-minded people from all over the country without ever leaving my home.
 Because I prayed and believed.

 And there are some things that I'm still praying and waiting on.
-Like an income from those five books.
+Like a steady income from those four books.
 And to strengthen my relationships.
 And to develop my new friendships.
 And to buy a new home.
 And pay off my debts.
 And...I haven't even gotten started on the mental list of things I haven't even dreamed up or asked for yet!

 Yet still, I know because of past experiences of seeing my prayers answered that they will be answered again.
 That keeps me sane.
 That's a benefit of faith.